+Alfred ‘Tough’ Hutchinson was born of coloured and Swazi parents in 1924 in the Hectorspruit district of the Eastern Transvaal, he graduated from St. Peter's Secondary School in Johannesburg in 1945 and obtained a BAchelor of Arts (B.A.) degree in English and teacher's diploma from Fort Hare in 1948.
 A leader of the African National Congress (ANC) in the Transvaal in the 1950s.
-Born of coloured and Swazi parents in 1924 in the Hectorspruit district of the Eastern Transvaal, he graduated from St. Peter's Secondary School in Johannesburg and obtained a BAchelor of Arts (B.A.) degree and teacher's diploma from Fort Hare in 1948.
 He taught briefly in Pimville High School until his dismissal for participation in the 1952 Defiance Campaign.
 He then took up law at the University of the Witwatersrand but did not complete his degree.
 In 1953 he attended the World Youth Festival in Bucharest and also toured in Britain, Czechoslovakia, and Bulgaria.
 From 1955 to 1958 he taught at the independent Central Indian High School in Johannesburg.
 He served as ANC Transvaal Provincial secretary, and was co-opted onto the national executive committee in the mid-1950s.
 Hutchinson was elected to the ANC executive committee in December 1952 and remained a member until 1958.During this time he enrolled at the University of the Witwatersrand for a law degree,but did not complete the requirements.